 I’ve read countless articles about band etiquette and how to be in as an artist.
 Most of which are done by bar owners, venues, promoters and some are even artists.
 I myself am a promoter and i’ll try to give my advice (although I”ll call it an opinion) on bands and how to properly go about getting a show and of course how to properly sell yourself at the show.
 This will be through a promoters eyes which will explain any difference in opinions that you could have, however this promoter has been in the game 10+ years so I’ve seen these things push bands to higher levels and I’ve seen the wrong thing to do crush bands. '

 The first thing I need you to understand is the difference between being in a band as a hobby and actually trying to make it work, be a rock star or “make it”.
 Lets be clear to begin with, this is for Original bands.
 If you are in a tribute band or cover band your in a business model that i’m not familiar with as I’ve booked very few of them so I’m not speaking to that.
-I personally have no issues with Cover / Tribute bands however as Austin Powers would say “Its not my bag baby”.
+I personally have no issues with Cover / Tribute bands however I simply don’t have the knowledge at this time to speak on it.
 I’d imagine some of these pointers would relate to them however I’m not in what i’d call a position to give ideas there.

 01. TAKING THE GIG.